patnz/patnz.github.io/README.md

 ### "Do anything, but let it produce joy."
 > Walt Whitman

+### "If it's a good idea, go ahead and do it.
+It's much easier to apologise than it is to get permission."
+> Grace Hopper

 ### "To invent, you need a good imagination and a pile of junk."
 > Thomas Edison